Privacy Policy

 9.1 Retention Periods

-We retain your information for as long as necessary to provide services and comply with legal obligations:
+The Association retains Member information for as long as necessary to provide services and comply with legal obligations:

 - Financial Records: 7 years for tax and accounting compliance